Vehicle Rental Information

 Authorized Drivers must have:

-- Annually updated Category 1 or Category 2 form on file with their department
+- Annually updated Category 1 or Category 2 form on file with their department which requires:

 - Department Head/Dean/Director approval (via signed rental agreement)